Jason Pettigrew Memorial ARE Scholarship

-As a first generation college student, R. Denise Everson, Associate AIA, LEED® AP matriculated through Hampton University as a Presidential Scholar under the tutelage of Bradford Grant, AIA, NOMA graduating cum laude with a Bachelor of Architecture degree in 2004.
+As a first generation college student, R. Denise Everson, Assoc.
+AIA, LEED® AP matriculated through Hampton University as a Presidential Scholar under the tutelage of Bradford Grant, AIA, NOMA graduating cum laude with a Bachelor of Architecture degree in 2004.
 In 2011, Denise was honored as the Young Alumni of the Year by the National Hampton Alumni Association for her dedicated service to her alma mater.
 Denise earned a Master of Public Policy degree with a concentration in housing and education policy from Georgetown University where she studied under Urban Institute’s Margery Turner and famed activist Pablo Eisenberg.

 A native of Decatur, Georgia, Denise resides in Washington, D.C. where she is an adjunct professor at the University of the District of Columbia instructing adult students in Building Information Modeling.
 In addition, Miss Everson is the Community Engagement Manager with the Thinkbox Group, LLC, a sustainable energy and water services company.
 In this role, she manages community engagement, education and empowerment programs; donor engagement activities; and client services.